| | | | | | |

 These dahi puri chaat bombs are vegetarian, nut-free, and soy-free.
 While they’re already an ideal choice for parties, given how they’re suitable for people with most dietary preferences, the recipe is also easily adaptable to be vegan.

-To make this recipe vegan, just replace dairy-based yogurt with your favorite vegan yogurt!
-Either coconut, soy, or almond yogurt would work well here.
-Since the yogurt used in dahi puri is typically sweetened with sugar, either plain or unsweetened vegan yogurt is suitable.
+To make this recipe vegan, just replace dairy-based yoghurt with your favourite vegan yoghurt!
+Either coconut, soy, or almond yoghurt would work well here.
+Since the yoghurt used in dahi puri is typically sweetened with sugar, either plain or unsweetened vegan yoghurt is suitable.
 Just make sure it doesn’t contain any extra additions like fruits.

 Unfortunately, dahi puri can’t be easily adapted for gluten-free diets.
 The puri shells are primarily semolina based.